This Is Our Firstborn Daughter Alara’s Story

 What I didn’t know then—but understand now—is that placental size matters just as much as fetal growth.

-The autopsy confirmed swelling in your face—especially your eye—matching what ultrasounds had shown for weeks.
+The autopsy confirmed swelling in different parts of your body—especially your eye—matching what ultrasounds had shown for weeks.

-You survived as long as you did because you were strong.
+My baby survived as long as she did because she is strong.
+She fought until the end.

 Placental measurement matters.